The Appenzeller Mountain Dog is one of the four native Swiss herding dogs, and also happens to be the rarest.

 You may even be able to find a deal on a puppy for as low as $600.

-Their low price is mainly due to the fact that they’re known as a working dog and don’t commonly appear as show dogs.
+Their low price is mainly because they’re known as a working dog and don’t commonly appear as show dogs.
 This is great for the overall health and purity of the breed.

 Their litter sizes also tend to be on the larger size as well, which means that breeders often have extra puppies that they are trying to give away for cheap.